xfontro/cryptoemotion/presentation.md

 Since this is a very volatile market with high fluctuating prices, investing means taking some risks.
 And this is why we often see ourselves checking out growth charts and internet forums such as reddit among others.
 Knowing how other people actually perceive the coin helps you a lot when it comes to investing.

 # What
-We made a system that analyzes people's opinions and feels about a certain cryptocoin.
-[needs more content]
+We made a system that analyzes people's opinions and feels about a certain cryptocurrency.
+Applying sentiment analysis over [needs more content]

 # How